Samda/up-and-running-with-react/README.md

-# Update and running with react.
+# Up and running with react.

 codes example for [egghead.io free lesson](https://egghead.io/lessons/react-react-fundamentals-development-environment-setup).
 setting up with Ruby On Rails.